 What to Expect in the August Shutdown

 The next two weeks are Malta’s peak summer holiday time.
 If the father of the family hasn’t taken a break yet, he will now be shipping himself and family somewhere like a holiday flat up North – around St Paul’s Bay or Mellieha – or if lucky enough, to a second home in Gozo, and even abroad (certain patches of Tuscany are now hot spots for the great and good of Malta).
 If very lucky, some folk will be aboard a motor cruiser or yacht island hopping around Malta or crossing over to Sicily.
+(N.B) Not that women aren’t in the workplace in Malta, but probably the man’s job will, out of habit, dictate the ritual of when holidays get taken.

 The summer recess in Malta moves in mysterious ways.
 We might not have ‘Chiuso per Ferie’ on our windows as our Italian neighbours do, but the habitual two weeks’ shutdown does leave its mark.
 Here’s how: